tenzir/tenzir/web/blog/vast-v2.1/index.md

   `suricata.dns`, 5.35% `suricata.http`, 4.57% `suricata.fileinfo`, 1.04%
   `suricata.tls`, 0.41% `suricata.ftp`, and 0.04% `suricata.smtp`.

-## Optimize VAST Databases
+## Rebuild VAST Databases

 The new changes to VAST's internal data format only apply to newly ingested data.
-However, the newly introduced `rebuild` command allows for effectively re-ingesting events from existing partitions and atomically replacing them with new partitions.
+To retrofit changes, we introduce a new `rebuild` command with this release.
+A rebuild effectively re-ingesting events from existing partitions and atomically replaces them with partitions of the new format.

-This makes it possible to upgrade persistent state to a newer version, or recreate persistent state after changing configuration parameters, e.g., switching from the Feather to the Parquet store backend.
-Rebuilding partitions also recreates their sketches.
+This makes it possible to upgrade persistent state to a newer version, or recreate persistent state after changing configuration parameters, e.g., switching from the Feather to the Parquet store backend (that will land in v2.2).
+Rebuilding partitions also recreates their sparse indexes that accellerate query execution.
 The process takes place asynchronously in the background.

 We recommend running `vast rebuild` to upgrade your VAST v1.x partitions to VAST